Gary Sánchez: Minor leagues

-Sánchez signed with the New York Yankees as an international free agent in July 2009, receiving a $3 million signing bonus.
+Sánchez signed with the New York Yankees as an international free agent on July 2, 2009, receiving a $3 million signing bonus.
 Before the 2010 season, Baseball America ranked him as the Yankees' seventh-best prospect.
-He began his professional career playing for the Gulf Coast Yankees.
-On August 18, 2010, he was promoted to the Staten Island Yankees of the Class A-Short Season New York–Penn League.
+He began his professional career playing for the rookie-level Gulf Coast League Yankees.
+On August 18, 2010, he was promoted to the Staten Island Yankees of the Low-A New York–Penn League.
 He finished the season hitting .329/.393/.543 with eight home runs and 43 runs batted in (RBIs) in 47 games.

 Before the 2011 season, Sánchez was ranked among the top prospects in baseball.
 He was rated as the second best prospect in the Yankees organization and 30th best prospect overall by Baseball America.
-He spent the season playing for the Charleston RiverDogs of the Class A South Atlantic League.
+He spent the season playing for the Charleston RiverDogs of the Single-A South Atlantic League.
 He played in 82 games before suffering a season ending finger injury.
 He finished the season hitting .256/.335/.485 with 17 home runs and 52 RBIs.

 Before the 2012 season, Sánchez was ranked as the Yankees fourth best prospect by Baseball America.
-He began the 2012 season with Charleston and received a midseason promotion to the Tampa Yankees of the Class A-Advanced Florida State League.
+He began the 2012 season with Charleston and received a midseason promotion to the Tampa Yankees of the High-A Florida State League.

 Sánchez began the 2013 season with Tampa.
-After batting .254 with 13 home runs and 61 RBIs, the Yankees promoted him to the Trenton Thunder of the Class AA Eastern League on August 3.
+After batting .254 with 13 home runs and 61 RBIs, the Yankees promoted him to the Trenton Thunder of the Double-A Eastern League on August 3.
 He was added to the Yankees' 40-man roster after the 2013 season.
 Sánchez began the 2015 season with Trenton and was chosen to represent the Yankees at the 2015 All-Star Futures Game.
-After the Futures Game, the Yankees promoted Sánchez to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League, where he hit a home run in his first at-bat.
+After the Futures Game, the Yankees promoted Sánchez to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League, where he hit a home run in his first at-bat.